jackcook/grapher/README.md

 ## Features

 - [x] Graph curves parametrically
-- [x] Graph surfaces in terms of one variable
+- [x] Graph surfaces in terms of two variables
 - [x] Plot points in 3-space
 - [x] Set custom colors in your graphs
 - [x] Save a picture of what you've graphed